Aviah/one-click-django-docs/project_ref.md

 ## Git Repositories

 ###Origin Remote
-On the server, a bare git repository is at `@server:/home/django/site_repo.git`.
-This is the project central repo, separated from the website code, so you can push often to save the progress of your work.
+On the server, a bare git repository at `@server:/home/django/site_repo.git`.
+This is the project central repo, which is separated from the website code, so you can push often to save the progress of your work.
 To push everything, from your local `site_repo`:

 	you@dev-machine: git push --all remote origin

 ###Production Remote
 On the server, the production website repository, the code that mod_wsgi loads: at `@server:/home/django/mysite/site_repo`.
 Do not push directly to this repository, but rather use [Deployment](deployment.md)

 ###Development Local Website